The Certification Exam For Equine Interaction Professionals

 In order to protect the security and integrity of the certification examinations, neither the Certification Board for Equine Interaction Professionals nor the Professional Testing Corporation will release examination items, candidate responses, or keys, to any candidate or agency.

 The examination is taken at designated, computer-based testing facilities managed by PSI.
 PSI manages several hundred testing sites in the United States as well as in Canada and worldwide.
 When candidate eligibility has been determined through verification of professional qualifications and experience, an Eligibility Notice is sent to the candidate.
 The candidate then schedules to take the exam at a testing center convenient to them.
 To find a testing center, please visit: or call PSI at (800) 211-2754.
 Please note that hours and days of availability vary at different centers.

-Step One: Call Dr. Libby Smith at (928) 310-8403.
-She is your mentor through this process and will be there to help you with questions, concerns, and instructions on making the application process effortless and easy!
+Step One: Email You will be assigned a mentor through this process Who will be there to help you with questions, concerns, and instructions on making the application process effortless and easy!

 Step Three: Once your education and licensure (license required for CEIP-Mental Health) are approved, the next step will be to log in your experiential hours working with horses.
 This process will be explained to you by Dr. Libby and she will be there to help you understand the what, where, when, and how of your experience and how to log hours effectively.

 Step Four: When you are able to show 1,000 documented hours within the Equine field, you will be ready to complete the application.
 Simply go to the on-line application on our website and complete it either electronically or by hand.
 Either way is fine.
 The MH, ED and EAF applications use the same application form.
 The ED and EIF will be given the same test; the MH test is different and contains questions specific to mental health.

 Step Five:Send one copy of your completed application to your mentor

 Step Six:Send a check made out to CBEIP for $325.00 (be sure to make it payable to CBEIP!)